-Can you believe with Shortcut White Bean and Chicken Chili, you don’t have to soak the beans.
+Can you believe with Shortcut White Bean and Chicken Chili, you don’t have to soak the beans?
 You don’t even have to use a pressure cooker or slow cooker to make it.
-Read on to find the shortcut recipe.
+Read on to find the shortcut in the recipe.

 BOY howdy did y’all surprise me and in a good way!

 Along with the tomato, potato, butternut squash, Posole, chicken enchilada, Zuppa, Southwest chicken, 15 bean, egg drop, broccoli and Cheddar, vegetable, and beef stew were three recipes (or ingredients) that were new to me.
 (I get excited about food, ingredients, or names of food that I have heard of before-can you tell?)

 Swamp Soup, Dill Pickle Soup and the ingredient that I’ve heard of but not cooked with to thicken chicken soup is Yuca-and I certainly didn’t know you could buy it in the frozen section of Walmart!
 Thanks to Jean for the tip!
 Swamp Soup is just a fun name, I don’t care who you are.
 Connie said Fish River Grill in Gulf Shores serves it but she makes her own version of the turnip greens, white beans, and black beans concoction.